Selling a House with Asbestos: What Are the Key Considerations?

 In California, adhering to asbestos restrictions protects both health and property value.
 Here are some steps to help keep your investment secure:

-- Asbestos Abatement: Hire certified experts to safely remove or contain asbestos.
-This protects health and makes the property more appealing.
+- Asbestos Abatement: Get professionals who are licensed to safely remove or control asbestos.
+This is good for health and helps the property look better.

-- Stay Informed: Keep up with changes in California’s asbestos rules.
+- Stay Informed: Follow changes in California’s asbestos rules.
 Being informed early about new requirements helps preserve or increase market value.

 How Can Sellers Plan for Potential Regulation Changes?